dzapataHDI/nomemory/The-MockNeat-Class.md

 This method helps us generate name of the Days of the week.

-Example to generate an arbitrary day of the week:
+Example for generating an arbitrary day of the week:

 ```java
 DayOfWeek day = mock.days().val();
 // Possible Output: SUNDAY
 ```

-Example to generate an arbitrary day of the week as `String` using `display()`:
+Example for generating an arbitrary day of the week as `String` using `display()`:

 ```java
 String dayStr = mock.days().display(TextStyle.SHORT).val();
 // Possible Output: "Tue"
 ```

-Example to generate an arbitrary day of week after "Thursday" using `after()`:
+Example for generating an arbitrary day of week after "Thursday" using `after()`:

 ```java
 DayOfWeek dayAfterThursday = mock.days().after(THURSDAY).val();
 // Possible Output: "FRIDAY"
 ```

-Example to generate an arbitrary day of the week before "Thursday" using `before`:
+Example for generating an arbitrary day of the week before "Thursday" using `before`:

 ```java
 DayOfWeek dayBeforeThursday = mock.days().before(THURSDAY).val();
 // Possible Output: "MONDAY"
 ```

-Example to generate an arbitrary day of the week between [Sunday, Saturday] using `rangeClosed()`:
+Example for generating an arbitrary day of the week between [Sunday, Saturday] using `rangeClosed()`:
 ```java
 DayOfWeek weekEnd = mock.days().rangeClosed(SATURDAY, SUNDAY).val();
 ```